kevindo1/react-to-do-list/README.md

 - error (setError) to tell user if the sign up or sign in failed
 - handleSubmit which sends the data to supabase

+#### ToDo.js - views

+- to do item and set to do item useStates
+- new to do item and set new to do item

 #### users.js - services

 - signInUser, signOutUser